 Koichi Suzumori

-Professor of Tokyo Institute of Technology
+Professor of Institute of Science Tokyo

 He received his Ph.D. from the Doctoral Program of Engineering, Kyushu University, in 1999.
 He researches on the applications of geospatial information and disaster prevention based on rock engineering and geo-environmental engineering.